desec-io/desec-stack/docs/auth/tokens.rst

 Token Scoping: Domain Policies
 ``````````````````````````````
 Tokens by default can be used to authorize arbitrary actions within the user's
-account, including some administrative tasks and DNS operations on any domain.
+account, including DNS operations on any domain and some administrative tasks.
 As such, tokens are considered *privileged* when no further configuration is
 done.
 (This applies to v1 of the API and may change in a later version.)